rschuster3/work-samples/openapi_docs/README.md

+# What's This?
+This is a PoC "Hello World" app to use Cloud Build to auto-deploy a K8S cluster when we trigger via git tags or pushes.

 ## Two Kinds of Deploys
 Notice there are two `cloudbuild.yaml` files in this microservice.
 One will trigger on tag deploys (`cloudbuild-tag-deploy.yaml`) and the other will trigger on push deploys (`cloudbuild-sha-deploy.yaml`).
 Each utilizes a different Cloud Build default variable: `$TAG_NAME` or `$COMMIT_SHA`.